mpardo1/albopictus_invasion/README.md

   - Comarcas shapefile: Shapefile containing the geometries for the comarcas in Spain from the Goverment of Spain.
 Download the file from https://www.mapa.gob.es/es/cartografia-y-sig/ide/descargas/agricultura by clicking the blue coloured text "Archivo Shapefile de las Comarcas Agrarias de España (7,4 MB)"
   - Population density Spain: csv files with population density at municipality level for Spain from 1996 to 2024.
 Download it from https://www.ine.es/dynt3/inebase/es/index.htm?padre=525 clicking on the text "(Descargar archivo comprimido con los ficheros excel municipales de cada año a nivel nacional)" unzip the directory (pobmun.zip) in the data directory with the same name.
   - Aedes albopictus detection data in Spain: csv file (File name: InvaMoSP_2004_2024.csv) with detection data for Aedes albopictus in Spain at municipality level.
 Website to download it: https://zenodo.org/records/15869763

+## Processed Data sets
+In this section we explain the processed files and how to download other files needed for the execution of the parameter estimation (code inside 1_Hanski), the  and to generate the figures (code inside 3_Plots) included in the main text and supplementary material of the manuscript.
+Some of the raw datasets are very large (over 30 GB), and therefore we processed them on a computing cluster.
+All the processed files are in the directory albopictus_invasion/data/output/.
+The files are the following:
+  - 3_rm_alb_ESP_com_0_2_v2.csv: data processed from the ERA5 Land data.
+It contains the daily average mosquito reproduction number from 01-01-2005 to 31-12-2023 for each comarca.
+The first column defines the date.
+The remaining columns contain the mosquito reproduction number for each comarca.
+The comarca ID is the number that appears after R0_alb. in each column name.
+  - detection_albopictus.csv: csv  with the year of detection (year_detec) for Aedes albopictus for each municipality (NATCODE).
+  - pa_com.csv: data processed from the detection data in Zenodo.
+The csv contains the year of detection (year_detec) for Aedes albopictus for each comarca (CO_COMARCA).
+  - dist_mat_com_ESP.csv: data processed from the comarcas shapefile from the Spanish Goverment.
+It contains a matrix with distances betweem the centroids of the comarca.
+The names of the rows and columns defines the comarca ID.
+  - flows_apr_2023_nov_2023_mitma_ESP_com_v2.csv:  matrix with the daily average human flows between comarcas for the period April 2023 to November 2023.
+The names of the rows and columns defines the comarca ID.
+  - min_temp_yearly_mean_ESP.csv: vector with the average minimum yearly temperature for the period 01-01-2005 to 31-12-2023 for each comarca.
+The rowname define the id comarca (CO_COMARCA).
+  - comarca_mitma_NATCODE_ESP.csv: relationship between the ids of the different regions in Spain (to be able to join different data sets), the id for the comarcas (CO_COMARCA), the id for the mobility regions (id_mitma), the id for the municipalities in Spain (NATCODE).
+  - obs_2005-2023.csv: Matrix with the yearly (columns) detection status of Aedes albopictus in each comarca (one comarca per row, identified by CO_COMARCA).
+Values are 0 (not detected) or 1 (detected).
+  - output_mean_tminRM_H_0_2_IC_2004_2025-05-23.csv: matrix with the average yearly occupancy probability predicted by the full model for each comarca.
+The first column contains the comarca ID, and the remaining columns provide the average occupancy probability for each year.
+The corresponding year is indicated in the column names.

 # Code
 The code should be run following the numbering in the directories and then the filenames.
 The file names contains two numbers, the first number indicates the directory and the second number gives the order within that directory.
 For example, the file 20_phase_space_future.R belongs to the directory 2_phase_space and should be run after all files in 0_Weather_mob_process and 1_Hanski have been completed, the 0 indicates that it is the first script to run within its own directory.